 Service members who get honorably discharged from the military may also have a reason for medical retirement if they are unable to complete their duties.
 Such is the case with post-traumatic stress disorder (PTSD) symptoms, pregnancy, or a disability occurring while on duty.

 2. General Discharge

 A general discharge is another form of military administrative discharge, but it is not counted the same as honorable.
 However, a general discharge does not come with the undesirable discharge characterization of a dishonorable discharge.

 Military members who receive a general discharge often do so because their branch of service considers them to have served honorably.
 Still, they may have some marks on their record that prevent them from receiving an honorable discharge, but it’s not considered a “bad discharge.”

 Veterans with this service determination do not have misconduct issues that would not require a judicial punishment, as with a dishonorable discharge.
 Still, a service member’s DD Form 214 may denote why a general discharge was given, and the reasons can be very specific.
 When this happens, a person may be unable to reenlist in the military, depending on the reasons for discharge.
 In addition, veterans with a general discharge may not receive GI Bill benefits, which require an honorable discharge.

 An entry-level separation (ELS) is not technically considered an honorable or dishonorable discharge but is a form of administrative discharge.
 This discharge characterization is given to military members who must leave the service within the first 180 days of joining.

-This often happens because of a medical issue or failing to meet the demands of the military, such as being unable to keep up with basic training.
+This often happens because of a medical issue or failure to meet the demands of the military, such as being unable to keep up with basic training.